guildxyz/guild-queues/README.md

   - it will store the information about how it is stored in redis: the prefix (e.g. `queue:`), the name of the waiting and processing queues (e.g. `queue:access-check:waiting`), etc.
   - and it will also store some basic information about what fields of the job's hash should be fetched as the job's parameters
 - **so basically a queue is a part of the flow / job pipeline**
-- for example the access check (when the core asks the gate for the accesses of a given user and a role) will be 1 Queue
+- for example the access-check (when the core asks the gate for the accesses of a given user and a role) will be 1 Queue

 #### Flow

 - A flow is a job pipeline, contains the information about
   - the queues it consists of
   - what job should be executed after one is finished (=what queue comes after another)
-  - **the job's data, the information stored in redis hashes is also defined by the flow, because the same hash will be used throughout the flow**
+  - **a job's state (the information stored in redis hashes) is also defined by the flow, because the same hash will be used throughout the flow**
     - the Flow class is responsive for creating a new job and fetching it (for monitoring purposes)

 #### Worker